ifconfigyeah/Docs/README.md

 Docs
 ====

-Some Documents and notes for myself pls do not share it, thx :)
+All is just "PRIVATE" docs and notes, thx :)